-Noting that the Ad Hoc Committee on Review and Reform agreed in principle to the establishment of the Permanent Secretariat and that it plans to work further on this matter in 2019,

-Taking note of the decision of the General Council of the World Trade Organization of 26 July 2018 to grant an extension until 31 December 2024 of a waiver with respect to the measures taken to implement the Kimberley Process Certification Scheme,

-- 1. Takes note of the outcomes of the 2018 plenary meeting of the Kimberley Process, hosted in Brussels by the European Union from 12 to 16 November 2018,3 and reaffirms its strong and continuing support for the Kimberley Process Certification Scheme2 and the Kimberley Process as a whole; - 2.
-Recognizes that the Kimberley Process Certification Scheme helps to ensure the effective implementation of relevant resolutions of the Security Council containing sanctions on the trade in conflict diamonds and contributes to the prevention of future conflicts fuelled by diamonds, and calls for the full implementation of existing Council measures targeting the illicit trade in rough diamonds, particularly conflict diamonds which play a role in fuelling conflict; - 3.
-Reaffirms the importance of the tripartite nature of the Kimberley Process, stresses that the widest possible participation in the Kimberley Process Certification Scheme is essential, encourages Participants to contribute to the work of the Kimberley Process by participating actively in the Certification Scheme and ensuring compliance with its undertakings and the effective implementation of its measures, underscores the importance of the Civil Society Coalition and its members to the Kimberley Process, and acknowledges the importance of supporting additional applications for membership by civil society organizations; - 4.
-Commends the work of Kimberley Process working bodies in advancing the objectives of the Kimberley Process;
+1. Takes note of the outcomes of the 2019 plenary meeting of the Kimberley Process, hosted in New Delhi by India from 18 to 22 November 2019,3 and reaffirms its strong and continuing support for the Kimberley Process Certification Scheme2 and the Kimberley Process as a whole;

+2. Recognizes that the Kimberley Process Certification Scheme helps to ensure the effective implementation of relevant resolutions of the Security Council containing sanctions on the trade in conflict diamonds and contributes to the prevention of future conflicts fuelled by diamonds, and calls for the full implementation of existing Council measures targeting the illicit trade in rough diamonds, particularly conflict diamonds which play a role in fuelling conflict;

-3 See A/73/720.
+3 See A/74/637.